 My Sister Eileen 1942

 Rosalind Russell leads this comedy about two sisters from a small town come to New York to start their careers.
-Eileen, played by Janet Blair, is an aspiring actor and Rosalind Russell is the older sister, Ruth Sherwood, who dreams of being a writer.
+Eileen, played by Janet Blair, wants, above all, to be an actor.
+And Rosalind Russell is the older sister, Ruth Sherwood, who dreams of becoming a writer.
 Funny and refreshing.

 Magnificent Doll 1946